 This allows me to work with individual butterflies that may be moving around without the need to use the ‘focus and recompose’ technique.

 Article, YouTube video, and all images are Copyright 2016 Thomas Stirr.
 All rights reserved.
 No use, duplication or adaptation of any kind is allowed without written consent.
-While we do allow some pre-authorized links to our site from folks like Nikon Canada and Mirrorlessons.com, if you see this article reproduced anywhere else it is an unauthorized and illegal use.
+If you see this article reproduced anywhere else it is an unauthorized and illegal use.